• Visitor Info

 Kaʻaha Hula dace

-• Dine at the Cafes: Relax and enjoy a meal or drink at one of the cozy cafes in Waimea Valley.
+• Dine at the Cafes: Enjoy a meal or drink at one of the cozy cafes in Waimea Valley.
+Like I mentioned above, we love the Mahi Aina Salad from Open Kitchen, and I've heard their fries are super crispy and delicious too!

 restaurants and cafes at waimea valley oahu